utrains/Utrains_python_script/python_projects/project7.md

-## At work, part of the external audit showed that some of our S3 buckets are exposed and do not have encryption enabled and no bucket policy applied.
+## At work, part of the external audit showed that some of our S3 buckets are exposed and do not have encryption enabled and no bucket policy is applied.

-## Write a script that check all the S3 buckets and identifies which are not encrypted and have no bucket policy applied.
+## Write a script that checks all the S3 buckets and identifies which are not encrypted and have no bucket policy applied.

 ## The script is below: